Expedition Style SUP & Yoga Adventure... for Wild at Heart Women

 Graded at level one to three in difficulty this section of the river is suitable for beginners, but not without challenge.
 It's a pool drop river, which means that after every rapid, there is always a pool.
 There are no designated campsites, and camp for the day depends on the progress made that day.
 Our warm, knowledgeable guides prepare meals on open fires and guide us safely over this magnificent distance.

-This is an unusual coming together of 'roughing it', paddling adventure, with complete Tantra Yoga including guided meditation which can be perfectly woven into many a hearty and varied lifestyle.
+This is an unusual coming together of 'roughing it', paddling adventure, with complete Tantra Yoga including guided meditation.
 If you are new to yoga, or have never been on a SUP...yoga meets you where you are, and these are inflatable SUPs built for getting up right away and breezy rapid handling.
 You are invited to be yourself, as you are, and engage with everything yoga and the wild have to offer.
 A wholly expansive experience, equally appreciated by the curious, the relative beginner, and the more seasoned.
 Gritty and soulful stuff, for the wild at heart woman.

 We have four nights on the river, and two nights at base camp.
 Remember that day one is mostly travel and coming together, day six we sleep at base camp again and day 7 is your day to travel home or to your next destination.

-*Distance on water: 50 to 70 kilometers (depending on the water level) *Starts: 9:00 am on the morning of day two.
+*Distance on water: 50 to 70 kilometres (depending on the water level) *Starts: 9:00 am on the morning of day two.

 Day 1: Arrival

 Arrive at base camp by about 5:00 pm, get acquainted, share some dinner and details.
-Sleeping is in African style chic shacks on the night before we set off and the night we arrive back at base camp.
-(The Growcery Camp)
+Sleeping is in tents set up for us, on the night before we set off and the night we arrive back at base camp.
+(The Richtersveld Wilderness Camp)

 Day 2: First day on the river